-- An explanation of how fan sizes are selected for various mechanical ventilation requirements in for example toilets and kitchens - Building vertical section sketches to show how a building can be naturally ventilated according to air pressure variations due to the wind effect and stack effect - How mechanical ventilation is essential in buildings to ensure the efficient removal of excess heat and (humidity) moisture - How a low energy, low carbon building design can be enhanced by natural ventilation strategies and integrated into a new building.
+- An explanation of how fan sizes are selected for various mechanical ven requirements in for example toilets and kitchens - Building vertical section sketches to show how a building can be nature ventilated according to air pressure variations due to the wind effect nd stack effect - How mechanical ventilation is essential in buildings to ensure efficient removal of excess heat and (humidity) moisture - How a low energy, low carbon building design can be chanced by natural ventilation strategies and integrated into a new bu

+Task 3 has a structural steel portal frame focus but including mechanical plant and equipment and a drawing detail.

+For part a), candidates should refer to the large nechanical plant used to lift structural steel portal frame components into position for safe assembly.

-Task 3 has a structural steel portal frame focus but is specifically a drawing assignment.
-Candidates must be given access to CAD drawing software in order to produce a structural steel portal frame vertical section showing spacing dimensions for a proposed commercial building workshop to suit this assignment brief.
-This drawing needs to be to an appropriate scale for printing.
+For part b) candidates must be given ac ss to CAD drawing software in order to produce a detail of a portal frame connection join.
+The drawing is to be to an appropriate scale for printing.

-The following video may be a useful resource for candidates to illustrate the assembly of steel components: https://www.youtube.com/watch?v=g6sSbazsyLw

-For Part a) the centre must give candidates access to suitable manual drawing equipment to draw an external wall vertical section that is super-insulated.
-For part b) candidates must have access to suitable CAD drawing software to produce the detailed section through an opening in the external wall.
-The detail can be through the head, sill or jamb.
+Oseful resource for candidates to illustrate the assembly of The following video may be w.youtube.com/watch?v=g6sSbazsyLw steel components: https fe must give candidates access to suitable manual drawing equipment to For Part a) th wall vertical section that is super-insulated.
+For part b) candidates must draw an exter have accession suitable CAD drawing software to produce the detailed section through an the external wall.
+The detail can be through the head, sill or jamb. opening

-Candidates must also be given access to relevant technical information on super-insulated external walls from Building Regulations Approved Documents, magazine articles to illustrate case study examples and textbooks on building structure and fabric.
+Candidates must also be given access to relevant technical information on super-insulated executed and a second s case study examples and textbooks on building structure and fabric.